-Upon registration and every January 1st thereafter; each family will be required to provide a \$100 cheque or bank form to the office, which will be returned to families if they fundraise a minimum of \$100 profit for the Centre.
+Upon registration and every January 1st thereafter; each family will be required to fundraise a minimum of \$100 profit for the Centre.
+If this amount is not reached families will be billed the remaining amount to their final childcare bill.